Etimo/etimo-kubernetes/README.md

 - [x] Able to manage multiple clusters (staging/production)
 - [x] Provision namespaces for projects using PRs
 - [x] Automatically create kubeconfigs for each user that is onboarded
-- [ ] Add RBAC to give full access to the namespaces you are collaborating on
+- [x] Add RBAC to give full access to the namespaces you are collaborating on
-- [ ] Add RBAC to give read access to the whole cluster
+- [x] Add RBAC to give read access to the whole cluster
+- [ ] Host each cluster in a different subdomain `<environment>.domain.se` with wildcard cert for `*.<environment>.domain.se`

 See the [open issues](https://github.com/Etimo/etimo-kubernetes/issues) for a full list of proposed features (and known issues).